 If you have health insurance:

 - Submit a clear copy of the front and back of your health insurance card to the student health center via the student health portal.

-For domestic students, if you do not have health insurance:
+For athletes and domestic students, if you do not have health insurance:

-King's College refers students to Eastern Insurance Group for health insurance options/purchases that are individually structured for students who have no other form of health insurance.
+King's College refers students to various insurance agents for health insurance options/purchases that are individually structured for students who have no other form of health insurance or need additional local or sport insurance coverage.
+Please be sure to fully disclose your needs to the agent when investigating purchase options.

 Health Care Coverage Checklist for Students